 I’m constantly tinkering with my recipe, to see how much goodness and slow release energy I can get into it.
 Therefore in my latest recipe variation I’ve added sultanas.
 This creates a beautiful soft squidgy texture with hits of sweetness when you bite into one.

 Give it a go, it’s perfect with a coffee or a glass of milk or wrapped up for a breaktime snack.
-It will also happily sit in your jersey pocket for a mid ride recharge/ treat.

 I’m a big fan of cinnamon, you can add a bit more if you like a bit more spice.
 Alternatively you could substitute it with Allspice if you prefer, or don’t have any in.